tig3r66/hacked-beta-encryptodoodles/README.md

 # hacked-beta-encryptodoodles
 The following encryption ciphers were created during the hacked-beta 2019 competition.
-The main file incorporates Caesar, Viginere, Enigma, and Playfair into an encryption library that the user may select from.
+The main file (Main.py) incorporates Caesar, Viginere, Enigma, and Playfair into an encryption library that the user may select from.
-A simple GUI is also provided with the encryptions above.
+A simple GUI is also provided with the encryptions above (MainTkinter.py).
 Substitution, The One-Time Pad, and AES are excluded from these files, however are functional and can be located in their respective files.
 For future iterations, they will be incorporated into the main files and GUI.